1 Atm Is How Many Torr

 Q: What is the difference between torr and mmHg?

 A: Torr and mmHg (millimeters of mercury) are almost identical.
-1 torr is defined as exactly 1/760 of a standard atmosphere, while 1 mmHg is the pressure exerted by a 1-millimeter column of mercury under specific conditions.
+Which means 1 torr is defined as exactly 1/760 of a standard atmosphere, while 1 mmHg is the pressure exerted by a 1-millimeter column of mercury under specific conditions.
 For most practical purposes, they can be considered equivalent.

 Q: How accurate are pressure conversions?